sdonohoo/forecasting/internal_docs/tsperf_rules.md

 **Benchmark rules** is a set of rules for implementing a benchmark to produce a class of comparable results, such as training and test set partition, performance evaluation metric and process.

-A **system** consists of a defined set of cloud hardware resources and services such as processors, memories, disks, clusters and interconnect.
-It also includes specific versions of all software such as operating system, compilers, libraries, and drivers that significantly influences the running time, excluding the ML framework.
+A **architecture** consists of a defined set of cloud hardware resources and services such as processors, memories, disks, clusters and interconnect.
+It also includes specific versions of all software such as operating system, compilers, libraries, and drivers that significantly influences the running time, excluding the software framework for training ML models.

-A **framework** is a specific version of a software library or set of related libraries, possibly with associated offline compiler, for training ML models using a system.
-Examples include specific versions of Caffe2, MXNet, PaddlePaddle, pyTorch, or TensorFlow.
+A **software framework** is a specific version of a software library or set of related libraries, possibly with associated offline compiler, for training ML models using an architecture.
+Examples include specific versions of Caffe2, MXNet, CNTK, PaddlePaddle, pyTorch, or TensorFlow.

-A **benchmark implementation** is an implementation of a benchmark in a particular framework by a user under the benchmark rules.
+A **benchmark implementation** is an implementation of a benchmark in a particular software framework by a user under the benchmark rules.

 **Benchmark quality** is performance metric value of a benchmark implementation, measured according to benchmark rules.

-A **run** is a complete execution of a benchmark implementation on a system, training a model from initialization to the specified  quality target.
+A **run** is a complete execution of a benchmark implementation on an architecture, training a model from initialization to the specified quality target.

 A **run result**  is a wall-clock time to execute a complete run and the cost of that execution.